 I had no choice but to squeeze in.

-The pandemic had turned a lot of people into a ruined house.
+The pandemic had turned a lot of people into ruined houses.
 Most people would say it brought no single fortune.
-But for me it was in between.
+But for me, it was in-between.

 When the lockdown was announced, I had arrived home from school, my family was really excited to see me for I seldom came home from school even during holidays – I was always busy.
 At some point, they thought I was shutting them out until I explained to them how demanding my course of study is.

 It was exciting to have everyone at home, the house was full: my elder sister, the four boys, Dad and Mum.
 We would watch movies together and talk about it the next day.
 We are crazy about movies in my house.
 Dad would challenge the ladies in the house once in a while, “Daddy is going to prepare a very delicious meal.
 Just watch.
 You ladies only brag, but you know I cook better than any of you.”
 He wouldn’t even allow us to help him out with anything while he cooked.
 So we just watched TV while he cooked.

 Honestly, Dad is a good cook, but I can’t say he cooks better than any of us; my mum, sister or me.

 The lockdown gave the blessings of filling in the closeness that was missing.
 For months, I had not been able to spend good family time with Dad and my immediate younger brother especially.
 Those two are the closest to me in my family.